 Divorce and Remarriage - What Does God Say?

 Without the advantage of personal counsel I will do my best to give you as you call it "the bottom line on divorce."
+Let's take a look at four specific things the Bible (God) says about divorce.

 First, God hates divorce but He has allowed for it out of the sinful hardness of man's heart.

-"Why then," they asked, "did Moses command that a man give his wife a certificate of divorce and send her away?"
+Matthew 19: 7-9 says: "Why then," they asked, "did Moses command that a man give his wife a certificate of divorce and send her away?"
 Jesus replied, "Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery."

 It is never God's perfect will for one to divorce.
 But the sin nature being what it is God has made very carefully defined provisions for obtaining a Scriptural divorce.
 Divorce is not the unforgivable sin.
 For that reason, we need the many good resources on how to put our lives back together again after such shattered dreams brought on by divorce.